 Alliant is a non-profit credit union founded in 1935 and headquartered in Chicago, Illinois.
 The lending institution offers small business loans as well as other funding options for its customers.
 According to its corporate profile, the credit union has approximately 300,000 members throughout the United States.
-Small business owners are able to acquire between $2–$20 million in financing, depending on loan type.
+Small business owners are able to acquire up to $20 million in financing, depending on loan type.
 Customer reviews online are evenly mixed both positively and negatively regarding the company’s customer service experience and loan products.

 Pros of Alliant Small Business Loans

 - Up to 90 Percent Loan to Value Ratio

 - No Prepayment Penalties

 - Start-Ups Eligible for SBA Loans

 Alliant offers several other finance products that may be of interest to small business owners.
 Alliant offers banking services, personal loans, and investment products, to name a few.
 Members of the credit union are able to receive lower loan rates and higher interest payments.
 Alliant also offers updated financial tips on its website.

 - Time to funding